WebSpellChecker/wproofreader-helm/README.md

 To use the HPA, you need to turn on the metrics server in your Kubernetes cluster.
 The HPA will then automatically change the number of pods in a deployment based on how much CPU is being used.
 The HPA is not enabled by default in the Helm chart.
 To enable it, set the `autoscaling.enabled` parameter to `true` in the `values.yaml` file.

+> [!IMPORTANT]
-**Important Note:** WProofreader Server can be scaled only based on CPU usage metric.
+> WProofreader Server can be scaled only based on CPU usage metric.
 The `targetMemoryUtilizationPercentage` is not supported.

 ## Common issues
 ### Readiness probe failed